Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Preparing the fabrics

-- Print the pattern and assemble the pieces as indicated in the pattern.
+- Transfer the PDF file to your computer and print the pattern out.
+Assemble the pieces as indicated in the pattern.

 - Get the fabric for the outer bag and fold it in half, right sides together.